 Specify the task type: A characterization of a task based on which aspect of the task is fixed and which aspects are variable.
 There are three task types: Fixed Units, Fixed Work, and Fixed Duration.
 The default task type in the Project is Fixed Units.
-See Task Types on page 93.
+See Task Types below.